Who we are

 - Keep and produce records of Church Leaders and lay representatives of member Churches

-- If you support us financially we will keep information on your payment details (Linda: anything to add on this?)
+- If you support us financially we will keep information on your payment details

 - We may gather anonymous data in order to analyse use of the website